Computing torsion for plane quartics without using height bounds

-In many cases, it does not suffice to only use $K = \Q$ in this lemma to find sharp upper bounds for the torsion subgroup.
+In many cases, it does not suffice to only use~$K = \Q$ in this lemma to find sharp upper bounds for the torsion subgroup.
 For elliptic curves, just considering the greatest common divisor of the different orders~$|A_p(\F_p)|$, one can only deduce the existence of an elliptic curve isogenous to~$A$ with that many torsion points, see for example \cite{Katz81}.
 One could refine the method by not just considering the orders~$|A_p(\F_p)|$, but actually the group structure of~$A_p(\F_p)$, see for example \cite[Ex.\ 1.3]{MullerReitsma} but even that is not enough.
-For example, it is easy to construct a hyperelliptic curve with nonrational~2-torsion points $P_2$, $P_3$, and $P_6$ such that $P_j$ is defined over $\Q(\sqrt{j})$ for $j = 2,3,6$.
-In this case, for any prime $p$ of good reduction, at least one of the three points will reduce to a point defined over $\F_p$, causing the reduction map to never be surjective on the $\Q$-rational 2-torsion points.
-In this case we say that the abelian variety has a {\em fake torsion point}.
+For example, it is easy to construct a hyperelliptic curve with nonrational~2-torsion points~$P_2$, $P_3$, and~$P_6$ such that~$P_j$ is defined over~$\Q(\sqrt{j})$ for~$j = 2,3,6$.
+In this case, for any prime~$p$ of good reduction, at least one of the three points will reduce to a point defined over~$\F_p$, causing the reduction map to never be surjective on the~$\Q$-rational~2-torsion points.
+In this case, we say that the abelian variety has a {\em fake torsion point}.

 The solution that we propose is to also search for torsion points defined over number fields of small degree to account for the nonsurjectivity of the reduction map.
 Later in this paper, we will introduce an algebraic and an analytic method to find such nonrational torsion points.
 The algebraic method, Algorithm~\ref{algo:algebraic}, constructs nonrational torsion points from their reductions modulo different medium sized auxiliary primes, without assuming anything about the field of definition of the torsion points, using a technique that we call algebraic reconstruction (see Subsection~\ref{subsect:algrec}).
 The analytic method, Algorithm~\ref{algo:analytic}, numerically inverts the Abel-Jacobi map to find new torsion points.
 Altogether, this leads to the following algorithm to provably compute the torsion subgroup.